bigbinary/neeto-icons/README.md

 # Building and releasing.

 The `@bigbinary/neeto-icons` and `@bigbinary/neeto-icons-rn` package gets published to NPM when we merge a PR with `patch`, `minor` or `major` label to the `main` branch.

-The `patch` label is used for bug fixes, `minor` label is used for new features and `major` label is used for breaking changes.
+- `patch` label is used for bug fixes
+- `minor` label is used for new features
+- `major` label is used for breaking changes

 You can checkout the `Create and publish releases` workflow in GitHub Actions to get a live update.
+**_No need to raise another PR to bump the version, it will be automatically done by the GitHub action._**

 In case if you missed to add the label, you can manually publish the package.
 For that first you need to create a PR to update the version number in the